 Paragraph 3.1., add new definitions as follows:

-"[3.1.22.]
+"3.1.22.
 "Instrument manufacturer" is the manufacturer of a measurement device (e.g. analyzers), test systems (e.g. dynamometers) and calibration and diagnostic check devices (e.g. gas dividers).

-"[3.1.23.]
+"3.1.23.
 "Type of analyzer", also referred to as "analyzer type", means a group of analyzers produced by the same "Instrument manufacturer" based on the identical analytical principle to determine the concentration of one or more specified gaseous exhaust gas components."

 Paragraph 3.4., add new row to the table as follows: